dimitar-grigorov/GarageBuddy/README.md

 - **User Management**: Garage Buddy supports multiple user accounts, allowing mechanics and employees to have their own personalized access.
 Adding additional users is a breeze, making it convenient for your solution to grow as your business expands.

 - **Service Tracking**: Keep a detailed log of every service performed on a customer's vehicle.
 From routine maintenance to complex repairs, Garage Buddy helps you maintain a complete history of each car, ensuring better customer service.
+(Work in progress)

 ## Install and Run